Skip to content

 Introduction

 A multi-step delay is a chain: each step adds an independent delay onto the previous event.
 Sequential composes the steps, and the chain is one distribution over the whole origin-to-final gap.
-When every step is an Exponential with the same rate, the total is an Erlang (a Gamma with integer shape).
-This is the linear chain trick, the identity behind representing a Gamma-distributed delay as a series of exponential compartments.
+When every step is an Exponential with the same rate, the total is an Erlang (a Gamma with integer shape), the linear chain trick.

 This tutorial builds a chain, reads its structure and moments, and collapses it to its total.
 It builds on Composing distributions.